alephium/docs/docs/ralph/contracts.md

 }
 ```

+### Implicit and Explicit Main Function

-The `main` function of `TxScript` serves as the entry point for contract code execution.
-It supports both explicit and implicit definitions of the `main` function:
+The `main` function in `TxScript` serves as the entry point for contract code execution.
+TxScript supports both implicit and explicit definitions of the `main` function:

-1. Implicit definition of the `main` function, in the example above, the compiler automatically generates a `main` function for the `TxScript`.
+1. Implicit definition: When Ralph statements are present in the script body,, the compiler automatically generates a `main` function for the `TxScript`.
-2. Explicit definition of the `main` function:
+2. Explicit definition:

 ```rust
 TxScript Main(foo: Foo) {